-Exhibit sources are not limited to examples in the humanities; they could also be data that was collected in a scientific experiment or by a website's user survey.
+Exhibit sources are not limited by discipline; they could also be data that was collected in a scientific experiment or by a website's user survey.
 They can also simply serve as examples that help support a claim.

 BEAM: Argument Sources